laruss/clipboard-image-uploader/readme.md

 # Clipboard Image Uploader

 ## Description

-This Python project is a simple clipboard checker that periodically monitors the clipboard for image links or image data.
+This Python project is a simple clipboard checker that periodically monitors the clipboard for image data.
 When such content is found, it sends the image to a specified server via a POST request.
 The server URL and other settings are configured using an `.env` file.

 ## Features

-- Monitors clipboard for images or image links.
+- Monitors clipboard for images data.
 - Sends images via POST request to a configurable server.
 - Interval and upload settings are easily customizable via an `.env` file.